Twizanex/twitter-clone-front-end/README.md

 const path = require('path');

 ```
+# Next we are going to need loaders and this is how to install the jade-loader.

 	npm install jade-loader --save

 If I include [the style-loader](https://github.com/webpack/style-loader) and the [the css-loader](https://github.com/webpack/css-loader) in my webpack config, this is not only perfectly
-valid, but also will actually apply the CSS to my page.
+valid, but also will actually apply the CSS to our project's page.

 This is just a single example of the many loaders you can use with webpack.